 Photography became very negatively connotated, considered as an intrusion, an undesired mirror, an unwanted exposure of what is considered as a failure of the migratory project.
 This ‘embodied knowledge’ on the perception of photography in the settlement was central to inform my visual approach.
 Visually and conceptually shaped around the idea of (in)visibility, the project also aims to pose questions on the very role of photography in relation to the exposure of liminal situations.
 How should we represent the margins, the interstices, the struggle of people forcibly deciding to live in the shadow, without further worsening their condition?
 How can we creatively work with the lack of light, in order to operate a conceptual shift of the metaphorical meaning of darkness?
 Can darkness acquire a positive connotation, as a protection, a shelf where to rest, from a light which seems to manifest itself only in the form of control, destruction?

-In the end, as the moon, the European light shines in the night but for many it remains out of the way.
+In the end, the European light might exist, but, for many, it remains out of the way, and darkness is far more safe.